microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 ### Updating a schemaExtension definition using Microsoft Graph Explorer

 When using `PATCH` to update a schemaExtension using Graph Explorer, you must specify the **owner** property and set it to its current `appid` value (which will need to be an `appId` of an application that you own).
+This is also the case for any client application whose `appId` is not the same as the **owner**.

 ### Filtering on schema extension properties not supported on all entity types